Food & Wine Tours & Trips in Vietnam

 Flavors Of Vietnam In 12 Days - Culinary Tour

-Mary, traveled in January
+Robert, traveled in November

 Vietnamese cuisine flourishes through private sessions with Chef Ai in Hanoi, market tours in the Old Quarter, and cooking at Red Bridge School.
 Vespa rides reveal street food treasures while unique dining concepts await at Noir Restaurant in Ho Chi Minh City.